PawanRamaMali/E-Learning-App-Demo/README.md

-# POD E-Learning App
+# elearn E-Learning-App-Demo App

 ![MIT](https://img.shields.io/static/v1?label=License&message=MIT&color=green)

 ## Description

-POD is a virtual learning solution that enables instructors and students to engage with course content online.
+elearn is a virtual learning solution that enables instructors and students to engage with course content online.

-POD allows instructors to login to a secure portal where they can upload course content, add and manage their student roster.
+elearn allows instructors to login to a secure portal where they can upload course content, add and manage their student roster.
 Students can then login to the student portal to view courses and associated content.

 ## Table of Content